 One of the most important things you can do for your body is educate yourself on the risks you’re up against when you have diabetes.
 By having a strong understanding of the types of risks you face, you can do what’s necessary to stop damage to your lower extremities before it’s too late.

-Here are the most common types of foot injuries caused by diabetes:
+Here are the most common types of foot caused ailments by diabetes:

 Scrapes, blisters, and open cuts on the feet are uniquely dangerous to the patient with diabetes.
 These injuries do not heal as quickly on diabetic feet as they do on healthy feet.
 Daily inspection is a must!